woocommerce/woocommerce-blocks/docs/contributors/contributing/e2e-guidelines.md

 ##### Avoid Using Relative Imports

-In order to make the codebase cleaner, you should use import the function from the packages:
+In order to make the codebase cleaner, you should import the function from the packages:

 - "@woocommerce/e2e-utils": Contains generic utils for interactive with the page.
 - "@woocommerce/e2e-types": Contains generic types.